-Boot from the Windows 7/Vista setup disk and perform standard OS installation steps.
-When you arrive at the "Where do you want to install Windows?" screen, select Load Driver.
+Boot from the Windows 7 setup disk and perform standard OS installation steps.
+When the screen requesting you to load the driver appears, select Browse.

 Insert the motherboard driver disk and then browse to the location of the driver.
 The locations of the drivers are as follows: